 Environmental impacts unclear

-Some experts are sceptical about whether the Chinese-led plan will succeed.
+Some experts are sceptical of the success of the Chinese-led plan.

-Monsur Rahman, professor at the Institute of Water and Flood Management, Bangladesh University of Engineering and Technology, said he doubts whether it will be possible to make the project successful as the characteristics of the Teesta River are very complex.
+Monsur Rahman, pprofessor at the Institute of Water and Flood Management (IWFM), Bangladesh University of Engineering and Technology (BUET), said he doubts whether it will be possible to make the project successful as the characteristic of the Teesta river are very complex.

 “The river has a braided characteristic [with multiple rivulets and islands] that has developed over thousands of years.
 So it will be a continuous struggle to keep the Teesta in a narrow single channel,” he said.
-Currently, the Teesta riverbed is 5-6km wide, and the plans would force the river into a deeper 1km channel.
+Currently the Teesta riverbed is five to six km wide, and the plans would force the river into a deeper one km wide channel.

-In response to this observation, project director Chowdhury said they had sought the advice of a number of consultants before making the initial reports.
+In response to this observation, project director Chowdhury said they have sought the advice a number of consultants before making the initial reports.

 Ainun Nishat, the doyen of river experts in Bangladesh, said it is hard to say whether the project will be successful or not, as adequate studies have not been conducted on the river.

-“If they want to hold the monsoon water in the river after dredging, they need to build a structure [such as ponds, reservoirs & canals] in the downstream part of the Teesta.
+“If they want to hold the monsoon water in the river after dredging, they need to build a structure downstream of the Teesta.
 So before making any comment we need to know more what they are planning to construct and how they are going to do it,” Nishat said.